Becoming a Barber

 Step 1: Attend Barber School

-There will soon be four public barber schools available in Minnesota; three schools are located in the Twin Cities Metropolitan Area and one in St. Cloud Minnesota will be opening soon.
+There are four public barber schools available in Minnesota; three schools are located in the Twin Cities Metropolitan Area and one in St. Cloud, Minnesota.

 Minnesota School of Barbering